dermatologist/genomic-tokenizer/README.md

 # :chains: Genomic Tokenizer

 ## About
 This is a tokenizer for DNA :chains: that aligns with the central dogma of molecular biology.
 You can use this tokenizer for training genomic transformer models.
-[See the BERT and GPT2 models trained on human genome](https://github.com/dermatologist/codon-llm).
-This is not tested yet, but feel free to try it and [improve it](/CONTRIBUTING.md).
 Please [cite](#books-cite) / [contact me](https://nuchange.ca/contact) if you use it in your research.

 ## 🚀 Installation